Acomb, North Yorkshire: 12th to 16th century

-The village was typical Anglo Saxon in the 14th century, being made up of local farms and smallholdings.
+Acomb was a typical Anglo-Saxon village in the 14th century, being made up of local farms and smallholdings.
 During the reign of Edward III, the king began to raise money from regional traders to fund military ambition on the continent.
-Many Yorkshire wool merchants played a large part due to their involvement in the establishment of a near monopoly in English wool trade through the exclusion of foreign imports.
-Edward III made use of the capital made by establishing loan agreements, to which one John de Acomb, a local farmer from the village, made an independent contribution though the venture ultimately failed.
+Many Yorkshire wool merchants played a large part due to their involvement in the establishment of a near monopoly in the English wool trade through the exclusion of foreign imports.
+Edward III made use of the capital by establishing loan agreements, to which one John de Acomb, a local farmer from the village, made an independent contribution though the venture ultimately failed.

 Acomb Grange was the residence of the masters of the medieval hospital of St Leonard, the lands having been given to the Order by Henry II.
 The Grange was purchased by lease in 1552, after the reformation, by the then MP for York, George Gale.
-The family eventually bought the freehold during the reign of James I and also continued to own land and buildings in the area until the late 20th century, with Gale Lane being named after them.
-There are two 15th century timber-framed houses in Acomb.
+The family eventually bought the freehold during the reign of James I and also continued to own land and the buildings in the area until the late 20th century, with Gale Lane being named after them.
+There are two 15th-century timber-framed houses in Acomb.